Get 80% off your plan for your first 3 months*

 What is a startup cost?

-Startup costs are the initial expenses you pay to launch a new business.
-Most small businesses in Canada spend between $3,000 and $50,000 to get started.
-This varies widely by industry and business type.
+A startup cost is any expense you pay to get a new business up and running.
+Most small businesses in Canada spend between $3,000 and $50,000 to launch, though this varies widely by industry and business type.

 Government programs have provided more than $11 billion in loans to small businesses over the last decade.

-Calculating these costs helps you assess whether your business idea is viable and how much capital you need before opening day.
+Knowing your costs upfront helps you assess whether your business idea is viable and how much capital you need before opening day.
+If you are still exploring options, browse startup business ideas that match your budget.

 What are the different types of startup costs?